Annual Sanitary Sewer Cleaning & Inspection Contract

 In alignment with the principles of asset management, Utilities Kingston conducts annual sanitary sewer cleaning and inspection.
 This is done to help ensure the long-term operational and structural integrity of the sewage collection system and to proactively schedule any required maintenance and/or rehabilitation.

 The objective is to inspect all of the City of Kingston's sanitary sewers over an approximate twelve-year cycle.
-Local and collector sanitary sewers (small and medium-sized, generally speaking) are covered over 2-five year projects.
-Due to the heavy flows in the trunk sewers (generally speaking, the larger ones), a different program is used and is covered over 2-one year projects.
+Local and collector sanitary sewers (small and medium-sized, generally speaking) are covered over two five-year projects.
+Due to the heavy flows in the trunk sewers (generally speaking, the larger ones), a different program is used and is covered over two one-year projects.

 The project includes two primary processes: